jmlsf/test-book-2/README.md

 ##### Rough spots

-Shadow-cljs still isn't 100% perfect on all modules.
-Occasionally you have to give it a hint as to which file in the distribution it should use.
-For example, if you want to use the es6 style import statements with the `react-flip-move` package, you need to tell shadow-cljs which of the handful of distributions it ships with to use:
+So far, I found that we had to give a hint to the compiler when doing a es6 style default import statements with the `react-flip-move` package, because it was picking up the wrong distributed entry point.
+All we had to do, though, was tell shadow-cljs which of the handful of distributions it ships with to use:

 ```
 :js-options {:resolve {"react-flip-move"